projectcalico/calico/master/security/calicoenterprise/ce-network-security.md

 If you had an infected workload, would you know or be able to pinpoint which one?

-{{site.prodname}} detects and alerts on unexpected network behavior that can indicate a security breach.
+Calico Enterprise detects and alerts on unexpected network behavior that can indicate a security breach.
 Alerts are generated for:

 - Known attacks and exploits (e.g. exploits found at Shopify, Tesla, Atlassian)
 - DOS attempts
 - Attempted connections to botnets and command & control servers
 - Abnormal flow volumes or flow patterns using machine learning

-The Tigera threat research team keeps {{site.prodname}}’s threat detection capabilities up to date, searching for new and known vulnerabilities.
+The Tigera threat research team keeps Calico Enterprise’s threat detection capabilities up to date, searching for new and known vulnerabilities.